ovinc/helisol/README.md

 *SOON*:
 - Sundial calculation and generation
-- Improvements in precision (currently, order of 1-2 seconds in time)
+- Improvements in precision (currently, order of a few seconds in time)

 # Install